CynicDog/CynicDog.github.io/_posts/2024-06-12-quarkus-deploy-with-github-actions.md

 I decided to use React for the UI client because of my familiarity with it ([see the UI directory](https://github.com/CynicDog/archeio/tree/3cdb23b4675c72d0a7a4da483e624cf9af7afe4d/src/main/webui)), but Quinoa also supports other frontend frameworks and libraries like Angular, Vue, Svelte, and more.

+## Quarkus and Jib: A Dynamic Duo for Modern Java Deployment

-So we’ve covered the fluency of Quarkus across various levels—from persistence to RESTful endpoints, and finally the UI.
+So far we’ve covered the fluency of Quarkus across various levels—from persistence to RESTful endpoints, and finally the UI.
 Now it’s time to capture our Quarkus application into an executable image and generate the Kubernetes manifests for deployment to our target environment.

-## Quarkus and Jib: A Dynamic Duo for Modern Java Deployment
+Developing Kubernetes-native applications with Quarkus means packaging the application into an executable container image and generating a Kubernetes manifest automatically, ready to work with Kubernetes as the deployment platform.

+By including the `quarkus-kubernetes` extension in our dependencies, running `mvn clean install` will produce Service and Deployment manifests for our application in the /target/kubernetes directory.
+It provides instructions on how the application will be deployed, meaning we still need a pre-built image to deploy it.

+With the help of the Jib extension for Quarkus, `quarkus-container-image-jib`, the command `mvn clean package -Dquarkus.container-image.build=true` enables you to build a Docker image along with the deployment manifest file.
+Jib manages the image creation process by optimizing layers and dependencies, generating the image specified in the Kubernetes manifests.

 ### Why Jib?